 My art comes from deep within my soul and is unflinchingly authentic and honest.
 Art-making is a result of my curiosity and is a mysterious operation of the imagination, a self-expression, perhaps a catharsis.
-Along with an artwork, I often pair it with poetry, viewed side by side in the gallery space.
-I engage others by connecting written and visual forms providing a full experience for the viewer/reader.
+Along with an artwork, I often join my artworks with prose and poetry--marrying word and imagery to deepen and complicate the various subjects I explore in my work.

-I create sublime and beautiful affects using oil pastels, pastels, chalks, markers, and pencils using color expressively and symbolically.
-I use bold and striking colors to create fluid and changing forms.
-I use daring color to convey a sense of mood and atmosphere.
-My palette is uniquely mine, the product of my colorblindness, and the way I perceive and paint objects.
-My art expresses my own emotional palette, the joys, anxieties, angst, and melancholy, and invites thought and empathy.
+I try to create sublime and beautiful affects using oil pastels, pastels, chalks, markers, and pencils using color expressively and symbolically.
+My palette is uniquely mine, the product of my colorblindness, and the way I perceive and paint the world.

 There is no single tradition that defines my work, though French and American Impressionism, Expressivism, Realism, and Surrealism can be found my work.
 Intellectually, Pragmatism, Deconstructionism, and Post-modernism are expressed in my work.
 Some of my artistic influences are Vermeer, Claude Monet, van Gogh, Lucian Freud, Kandinsky, Picasso, Matisse, Rubens, Leonid Afremov, Gustav Klimt, Salvador Dali, Andy Warhol, and Munch.